stho32/Treehouse-04-TicTacToe/README.md

 The only place that knows which function to call depending on the player type is "ExecutePlayerInteraction".

 Funny enough this way I can realize even computer against computer games :).

+## About the global variable restrictions of the project as imposed by TeamTreehouse

+I respect the need for a low amount of global variables.
+Believe me, I do.

+Still the requirement to use at maximum 1 global variable in this project put me in the not very comfortable situation to write all the code into one file.
+(Of course I wanted to "not use any global variable".)

+Which I believe is another extreme, that one should circumvent.
+Since the code is multiple hundrets of lines long.
+I really had loved putting code into multiple files. :)

+I found myself scroll around a lot.
+I'd liked to separate the AI from the rest, and split the scenes into separate files.
+The opportunity for a few layers would have been nice.

+Unfortunately "max. one global" is a requirement to pass, and I like passing a lot, too.

+Just saying.